ilastik/ilastik.github.io/documentation/startup/dataselection.md

 ---
 # Data Selection Applet

-The first step in any Ilastik workflow is to load the data into the project.
-Ilastik supports importing data in [various formats](#formats), from a single file or a stack of files which form a new dimension.
+The first step in any ilastik workflow is to load the data into the project. ilastik supports importing data in [various formats](#formats), from a single file or a stack of files which form a new dimension.

 <div style="float: right;" markdown="1">
 ![](screenshots/data_selection-window_layout.png)
 </div>

-After creating a new project, you will be presented with the main Ilastik window.
+After creating a new project, you will be presented with the main ilastik window.
 The left panel of this window is populated with steps of the workflow and the overlay selection box.
 The right panel contains different data views based on the active workflow step selected on the left.